Category: Info

 Smoke Alarms In Properties Built After 1 May 2014

-All properties built or substantially renovated after the 1st of May 2014 must have 240V hardwired interconnected smoke detectors, so that when one activates, they all activate.
+All properties built or substantially renovated after the 1st of May 2014 must have 240V hardwired interconnected smoke alarms, so that when one activates, they all activate.

 House fire in the northern Hobart suburb of Goodwood, Tasmania